 Harestanes Country Park, Harestanes

 There is a beautiful walk, which starts and ends at the Harestanes Country Park car park.
-The Peniel Heugh and the Waterloo Monument leads you on a fun adventure through the countryside to the impressive monument to Britain’s (and Scotland’s) victory over Napoleon at Waterloo.
-The descent from the Peniel Heugh can be a bit muddy, so we would recommend you take a small detour around this section when you’re a wheelchair, cane or pram-user.
+The Peniel Heugh and the Waterloo Monument leads you on a fun adventure through the countryside to the impressive monument to Britain’s victory over Napoleon at Waterloo.
+The descent from the Peniel Heugh can be a bit muddy, so we would recommend you take a small detour around this section if you’re a wheelchair, cane or pram-user.

 Start: Harestanes Country Park